timescale/docs.timescale.com-content/migrate-from-postgresql.md

 ### 1. Creating the new empty table

-There are two ways to go about this step, one is more convenient, the other is more optimal.
+There are two ways to go about this step: one more convenient, the other faster.

 #### Convenient method